-Mistakes with payroll can be costly not only in terms of your employee morale but also a potential fines from HRMC.
-Outsourcing to a payroll specialist significantly reduces the likelihood of mistakes as well as the time taken to correct them.
-Our payroll outsourcing service is very simple, we charge as little as £3 per payslip.
+Equally important, mistakes with payroll can be costly not only in terms of your employee morale but also a potential fines from HRMC.
+Significantly, outsourcing to a payroll specialist reduces the likelihood of mistakes as well as the time taken to correct them.
+Ultimately, our payroll outsourcing service is very simple, we charge as little as £3 per payslip.

 For example, if you have 5 employees paying monthly, you will be paying us £15 per month.

 According to HMRC, as an employer, you must submit RTI return whenever you pay your employees.
-You will receive a fine if you are late in RTI submission.
-Your unpaid Tax and NI will also accrue interest.
-You may be surprised by a bailiff visit at your business premises.
+Consequently, you will receive a fine if you are late in RTI submission.
+Also, your unpaid Tax and NI will also accrue interest.
+As well as this, you may be surprised by a bailiff visit at your business premises.

-To avoid this, you can either recruit experienced payroll professional or outsource your payroll service to a reliable payroll service provider.
-Based on business knowledge, you will save more money if you decide to outsource your payroll to a payroll service provider firm.
+To avoid this, however, you can either recruit experienced payroll professional or outsource your payroll service to a reliable payroll service provider.
+Generally speaking, based on your business knowledge, you will save more money if you decide to outsource your payroll to a payroll service provider firm.
 However, there is a risk losing control of your full information.
-Tax Care Accountant is a virtual extension of your payroll department of your business and you will have full control over your payroll activities.
+On the whole, Tax Care Accountant is a virtual extension of your payroll department of your business and you will have full control over your payroll activities.

 Pension and Auto Enrolment

-As an employer, you must pay 3% and employee must pay 5% of the qualifying earnings.
-This is an additional expense for the employer apart from employer NI.
+With this in mind, as an employer, you must pay 3% and employee must pay 5% of the qualifying earnings.
+It’s important to realise this is an additional expense for the employer apart from employer NI.

 5 ways to save your PAYE bills